AngleProtocol/angle-docs/app-guides/ha-positions.md

 description: How to open, modify or close perpetual positions on Angle app
 ---

-# Opening & Managing Long Positions within Angle
+# Opening & Managing Positions within Angle

 Angle lets you open long collateral/stablecoin leverage positions.
-This means that if the protocol accepts USDC as collateral, and can issue agEUR, users can open USD/EUR long positions, betting that the USD will increase in value against the EUR.
+This means that if the protocol accepts USDC as collateral, and can issue agEUR, users can open USDC/agEUR long positions, betting that the USD will increase in value against the EUR.

 You can read more about this mechanism [here](/concepts/hedging-agents/README.md).